shaikster101/SQLMurderMystery/README.md

 ## Part 3: Catching the murderer

 The witness interviews revealed 2 key pieces of information.
-A partial for a licence plate and a gold tier gym member ship account number
+A partial for a licence plate and a gold tier gym membership account number

-Relying on a little bit of luck I used the partial license plate and queried for people with a gym member ship who had a matching partial licence plate which led me to the murdered.
+Relying on a little bit of luck I used the partial license plate and queried for people with a gym member ship who had a matching partial licence plate that led me to the murdered.

 ```